-This idea was suggested by New Zealand Prime Minister, Jacinda Ardern last year and we think it’s a winner!
-While Jacinda’s idea is directed towards Kiwi kiddos, we think their Aussie cousins can also jump on board.
+This idea was suggested by New Zealand Prime Minister, Jacinda Ardern in 2020 – and we think it’s still a winner!
+While Jacinda’s idea is directed towards Kiwi kiddos, Aussie cousins can also jump on board.

-“I’m wondering if you’ll help me create an Easter egg hunt for all the children in your neighbourhood?,” writes Jacinda in an Instagram post.
+“I’m wondering if you’ll help me create an Easter egg hunt for all the children in your neighbourhood?,” wrote Jacinda in an Instagram post.

 “You can draw your own Easter egg, or you can colour in the one that some of my clever friends helped to make.
 All you have to do is colour it in or decorate it, and pop it in your window for other kids to find.”